T-D-Projects/credit-risk-prediction/README.md

     - Assigns column names according to the dataset documentation `german.doc` included in the ZIP file.
     - Converts the target variable `credit_risk` (1 = Good, 0 = Bad).
   - Creates the database `credit_risk.db` and saves the first 990 rows as table `german_data`.
-  - Saves the remaining 10 rows without the target variable as `credit_requests.csv`.
+  - Saves the remaining 10 rows without the target variable as `credit_applications.csv`.

 - **`model.py`**
   - Loads the credit dataset from the database.